SPINK, S.D. -- The Spink Cafe, an institution in the small Union County township of Spink, was damaged by fire Sunday.

 A former residence on the second floor of the building was not occupied at the time of the blaze, and no one was injured in the fire.

 The 1925 wood-frame building appeared to have sustained significant damage in the fire, particularly on the ground floor.
-The full degree of damage has not yet been determined.
+The full extent of the damage has not yet been determined.

 "They won't be able to tell (the extent of the damage) until they get a little more light on it," Minihan said.
 "In these older buildings like this, they weren't built with the modern practices of fire stops in the walls and things like that, and they're usually pretty dry lumber in there, so they do tend to burn pretty significantly."